AndreProenza/Medical-Test-Records/DELIVER-README.md

 The credentials for each vm are the the same as the hostname, this is, if hostname is **hosf**, then username is **hosf** and password is **hosf**.
 The root crentials are root:root

 Regarding vm and networking, although we had a solution that forwarded all packets from both interfaces via a router, the vms had no internet access, therefore we had to remove the router and put every vm in the same network.
-The firewall rules were blocking packets that they shouldn't be blocking, so we disabled all firewall rules in all vms, which is a grave security issue.

 ---